KarrLab/intro_to_wc_modeling/tutorial.md

 googleanalytics_id = 'UA-86340737-1'
 ```

-Add the following to run sphinx-apidoc within ReadTheDocs on sphinx-build
+Add the following to run sphinx-apidoc within ReadTheDocs on sphinx-build.
+Place the
+following at the bottom of `docs/conf.py`.
 ```
 from configparser import ConfigParser from sphinx import apidoc